cwses1/blokscript-dot-com/getting-started.md

 You should have a file with a name of the format `1527233.json` in your current working directory containing the space details.

 Congratulations!
-You have run your very first Blokscript script.
+You have run your very first BlokScript script.
 However, this script isn't very useful by itself.
-The real power of Blokscript is demonstrated when you have multiple Storyblok spaces and you need to move stories and components between them.
+The real power of BlokScript is demonstrated when you have multiple Storyblok spaces and you need to move stories and components between them.